🎯 Tunable Ensemble for LLM Uncertainty (Advanced)#

 Minimum token probability (MTP) uses the minimum among token probabilities for a given responses as a confidence score:

 Under the LLM-as-a-Judge approach, either the same LLM that was used for generating the original responses or a different LLM is asked to form a judgment about a pre-generated response.
-Below, we define two LLM-as-a-Judge scorer templates. #### Categorical Judge Template (true_false_uncertain
+Below, we define two LLM-as-a-Judge scorer templates. ### Ternary Judge Template (true_false_uncertain) We follow the approach proposed by Chen & Mueller, 2023 in which an LLM is instructed to score a question-response concatenation as either incorrect, uncertain, or

-For the continuous template, the LLM is asked to directly score a question-answer concatenation’s correctness on a scale of 0 to 1.
+For the continuous template, the LLM is asked to directly score a question-response concatenation’s correctness on a scale of 0 to 1.

 © 2025 CVS Health and/or one of its affiliates.
 All rights reserved.